grouzen/hakyll-mnedokushev-me/files/resume.md

 **Company:**          Tadatuta dev group (remotely)
 **Duration:**         April 2012 - May 2013 (1 year)
 **Role:**             Fontend/Backend Web developer, Android developer

 **Responsibilities:**
-    I've spent some time working closely with a great amount of other web-developers in the distributed team.
+    I've spent some time working closely with a great amount of other web-developers in a distributed team.
 Each of us has worked on several projects simultaneously.
-    Most of the time the projects were in area of web-development.
     We had different kinds of customers: small and medium size businesses, governments, organizations of civil initiative.
+The most challenging projects in which I've participated during my work in the company:
-    One of the projects was written in the most unusual technology for such type of projects — bunch of websites that were just a small part of a much bigger government project (Russian E-government project), they were entirely written in Oracle PL/SQL with a team of professional DBAs in the core.
+    1. Bunch of websites that were just a small part of a much bigger government project (Russian E-government project), they were entirely written in Oracle PL/SQL with a team of professional DBAs in the core.
-    Another one challenging project — jewerly catalog with a sofisticated admin panel which allows to build the catalog of items with many parameters and features using drag&drop and some other standard UI/UX methods.
-Both client and admin parts were implemented as SPAs (single page applications).
+       2. Jewerly catalog website with a sofisticated admin panel which allows easily to build a catalog of items using drag&drop and some other standard UI/UX methods.
+Items consist of media (image, video, 360° animation) and various GUI elements entirely configurable by user.
+Both client and admin parts were implemented as SPAs (single page applications) and were able to work and look correctly in a big number of browsers and some mobile devices (IPad 2/3, IPhones).
-    Also, I was involved in development of some simple Android applications.
+    Also, I was involved in a development of Android applications.

 **Technologies:**
     PHP, Python, Java, Android SDK, Phonegap, JQuery, Backbone.js, HTML5, Oracle PL/SQL.